 The Amherst College team with Ariella Goldberg ’19, Shashank Sule ’20, and Obinna Ukogu '18 won 1st place among 11 teams at the SCUDEM (differential equations modeling) competition that took place at Springfield College on April 20th, after working the previous week on developing their model.
 Their work also received the outstanding award.
 Congratulations!

 Professor Nicholas Horton has been named a fellow of the American Association for the Advancement of Science (AAAS) in recognition of his “distinguished research contributions to statistical and data sciences, creativity in statistics education and professional service developing curriculum guidelines for statistical education and computing.”

 Math major Hui Xu '18 won honorable mention for the 2018 Alice T. Schafer Prize, a national award by the Association for Women in Mathematics for excellence in mathematics by undergraduate women.
 She was nominated by Prof Amanda Folsom.
 Hui will be honored at the Joint Meetings in San Diego at the AWM Reception and Awards Presentation in January.

 The AMS Leroy P. Steele Prize for Exposition was awarded to three mathematicians: David Cox (Amherst College), John Little (College of the Holy Cross), and Donal O'Shea (New College of Florida) "for their book Ideals, Varieties, and Algorithms, which has made algebraic geometry and computational commutative algebra accessible not just to mathematicians but to students and researchers in many fields."

-Many of our majors are interested in teaching.
-We’ve collected information on teaching as a summer experience, teaching after Amherst as a career, and taking a semester abroad focusing on mathematics education in Budapest.
-After you click to learn more, scroll down to find the section that interests you.
+We’ve collected information on teaching as a summer experience, teaching after Amherst as a career, and taking a semester studying away to focus on mathematics education in Budapest.